scrabbletank/farhome-rules/rulesdoc.md

 Reduces the cost of basic attacks by 1 AP.

 #### Far Blessings
-*Requires 3 proficiency in Divine, 10th Level*
+*Requires 3 proficiency in Divine spells, 10th Level*

 The spells _Guidance_, _Holy Protection_, _Enhance Ability_, _Shield of Faith_, and _Winds of Battle_ have +3 range.
 When cast at 1st level and above the effects of _Guidance_ and _Holy Protection_ last until the start of your next turn when triggered.